mother-of-all-self-hosting/ansible-role-funkwhale/README.md

 ## Installing

 To configure and install Funkwhale on your own server(s), you should use a playbook like [Mother of all self-hosting](https://github.com/mother-of-all-self-hosting/mash-playbook) or write your own.

+# Tuning

+Have a look at `defaults/main.yml` for configuration options.
+If you want to boost the perfomance of your pod you might want to tune:
+* `funkwhale_frontend_web_workers`: Number of web workers to start in parallel, increase to allow more parallel connections
+* `funkwhale_celery_worker_concurrency`: Number of worker processes to execute that process background tasks.
+You might want to increase this if e.g. file imports are slow